cunjian/pytorch_face_landmark/README.md

 ## Inference
 Test on a sample folder and save the landmark detection results.
 Support different backbones and face detectors.
-> python3 test_batch_detections.py --backbone MobileNet/PFLD/MobileFaceNet --detector MTCNN/FaceBoxes/Retinaface
+> python3 test_batch_detections.py --backbone MobileFaceNet --detector Retinaface
+* backbone: MobileNet/PFLD/MobileFaceNet; detector: MTCNN/FaceBoxes/Retinaface

 Optimize with ONNX and test on a camera with MTCNN as a face detector.
 > python3 test_camera_mtcnn_onnx.py